 Toronto Pearson International Airport (YYZ) The UP Express rail links travellers from Toronto Pearson International Airport to the heart of the city at Union Station in just 25 minutes.
 (Trains leave four times an hour and cost $12, one way.)
 A taxi will get you downtown for a flat rate of around $60, and takes about 45 minutes, depending on traffic.

 Billy Bishop Toronto City Airport (YTZ) Located on Toronto Islands, this airport is minutes from downtown.
-Take the six-minute walk through the pedestrian tunnel that connects the airport with the mainland or enjoy city views from the ferry, which departs every fifteen minutes.
-There’s a taxi stand outside the mainland entrance and a free a shuttle bus that goes between the airport and Union Station every fifteen minutes.
+Take the six-minute walk through the pedestrian tunnel that connects the airport with the mainland or enjoy city views from the ferry, which departs every 15 minutes.
+There’s a taxi stand outside the mainland entrance and a free shuttle bus that goes between the airport and Union Station every 15 minutes.
 For a true Toronto experience, hop on the 511 Bathurst or 509 Lakeshore streetcar.